 With a core mission to drive international skills exchange, training and empowerment, we recognised the need of NGOs, and the skills university students can bring to them.

-We work directly with universities in the UK, Europe and around the world, assisting students with their research projects, dissertation primary research, sandwich year placements and summer work-experience, volunteer placements.
-We link results driven NGOs, with academic students to produce quality research and programmes.
+We work directly with universities in the UK, Europe and around the world, assisting students with their research projects, dissertation primary research, sandwich year placements and summer work-experience, and volunteer placements.
+We link results driven NGOs, with academic students to produce quality research and offer career-enhancing placements.

 To help international projects build and grow through research, funding and sustainable development.